my1396/Econ-Study/_posts/2024-02-18-Norsk-Struktur.md

 I tillegg … dessuten ... for øvrig ... ikke minst er det …

-På den ene siden …, mens på den andre siden … (On the one hand ..., while on the other hand ...)
+På den ene siden …, mens på den andre siden … → On the one hand ..., while on the other hand ...

-Selv om noen mener at …, tror jeg at … (Even if some believe that ..., I think that ... 表转折，表对比)
+Selv om noen mener at …, tror jeg at … → Even if some believe that ..., I think that ... 表转折，表对比

 Til slutt … Kort oppsummert … Som nevnt tidligere … Alt i alt mener jeg at …

-Det er min personlig mening om dette spørsmålet.
+Det er min personlig**e** mening om dette spørsmålet.